cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-external-table.md

 With two `gpfdist` locations listed as in the above example, half of the segments would send their output data to the `data1.out` file and the other half to the `data2.out` file.

 With the option `#transform=trans_name`, you can specify a transform to apply when loading or extracting data.
 The trans_name is the name of the transform in the YAML configuration file you specify with the you run the `gpfdist` utility.
-For information about specifying a transform, see gpfdist in the *Greenplum Utility Guide*.

 **`ON COORDINATOR`**

-Restricts all table-related operations to the Greenplum coordinator segment.
+Restricts all table-related operations to the Cloudberry Database coordinator segment.
 Permitted only on readable and writable external tables created with the `s3` or custom protocols.
 The `gpfdist`, `gpfdists`, `pxf`, and `file` protocols do not support `ON COORDINATOR`.

 > **Note** Be aware of potential resource impacts when reading from or writing to external tables you create with the `ON COORDINATOR` clause.
-You may encounter performance issues when you restrict table operations solely to the Greenplum coordinator segment.
+You may encounter performance issues when you restrict table operations solely to the Cloudberry Database coordinator segment.

 **`EXECUTE 'command' [ON ...]`**

 Allowed for readable external web tables or writable external tables only.
 For readable external web tables, specifies the OS command to be run by the segment instances.
 The command can be a single OS command or a script.
 The `ON` clause is used to specify which segment instances will run the given command.

 -  ON ALL is the default.
 The command will be run by every active (primary) segment instance on all segment hosts in the Cloudberry Database system.
-If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Greenplum superuser (`gpadmin`).
+If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Cloudberry superuser (`gpadmin`).
 -  ON COORDINATOR runs the command on the coordinator host only.
     > **Note** Logging is not supported for external web tables when the `ON COORDINATOR` clause is specified.

 -  ON number means the command will be run by the specified number of segments.
 The particular segments are chosen randomly at runtime by the Cloudberry Database system.
-If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Greenplum superuser (`gpadmin`).
+If the command runs a script, that script must reside in the same location on all of the segment hosts and be executable by the Cloudberry superuser (`gpadmin`).
 -  HOST means the command will be run by one segment on each segment host (once per segment host), regardless of the number of active segment instances per host.
 -  HOST segment_hostname means the command will be run by all active (primary) segment instances on the specified segment host.
 -  SEGMENT segment_id means the command will be run only once by the specified segment.
 You can determine a segment instance's ID by looking at the content number in the system catalog table gp_segment_configuration.
 The content ID of the Cloudberry Database coordinator is always `-1`.